AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 "split core functions into a library" is also related: that library should be in version control at least.

-Don't open the same notebook twice - you will get conflicts.
+Don't open the same notebook more than once at the same time - you will get conflicts.